 As International Women’s Day draws closer, my thoughts turn to the women I met on my recent trip to the Philippines.
 Strong.
 Confident.
 Empowered.
 Business women who started from scratch, but never gave up in spite of the real challenges and limitations they faced.
 The women I met had received a loan from Negros Women for Tomorrow Foundation Inc. (NWTF) to set up a business.

-Twenty kilometres from Bacolod, in Dulao, one of Bago City’s barangays (‘village’ in the Hiligaynon language), lives Teresa Tomaro (43), a member of a Dungganon group of NWFT Center 176.
+Twenty kilometres from Bacolod, in Dulao, one of Bago City’s barangays (‘village’ in the Hiligaynon language), lives Theresa Tomaro (43), a member of a Dungganon group of NWFT Center 176.

 NTWF’s Project Dungganon aims at economically empowering women by providing training, collateral-free group lending, and support to unlock and develop their business skills and entrepreneurial spirit.
 The Dungganon women are encouraged to speak up and learn to express themselves by singing and dancing.